Summer Village of Silver Sands

 Public Consultation Process:

 Current Municipal Development Plan for the Summer Village of Silver Sands (2014) - Municipal Development Plan

-Weed Harvesting Costs Survey (This survey will be accepting responses until December 31st, 2017)
+Weed Harvesting Costs Survey (This survey is now closed)

 The Summer Village of Silver Sands is one of 22 communities that utilizes the Weed Harvesting Permit issued under the Lake Isle Aquatic Management Society.
 This permit allows each property adjacent to the lakeshore a 4-metre swath to be cut once per year.
 There are a total of 98 lakefront properties in the Summer Village of Silver Sands (83 are private residential / 15 are municipal reserve belonging to the Summer Village).
 Each cut costs approximately $246.00.
 The total cost to provide one cut to each lakefront property (residential & municipal) would be $24,108.00.
 The Summer Village has been approached by a resident who has requested the full cost of weed harvesting for all 98 properties be included in the annual taxes.
 There would be a few options to levy this expense.
 One option would be that each taxable parcel would pay approximately $73.05 if divided out equally.
 Another option would be to levy the expense within the mill rate, this would result in the higher assessed taxable properties paying more of the $24,108.00 than the lower assessed properties.
 Another option would be for non-lakefront owners to pay a portion of the costs through Summer Village taxes and the lakefront owners to pay a portion directly.